NoamV77/Github/ReadMe.txt

 Purpose:
-The purpose of the code tictactoe.py is to allow the user to play a game of tictactoe.
+The purpose of the code tictactoe.py is to allow the user to play a game of tic tac toe.